 When you take the “friendly” out of Business Friendly, the only thing you have left is business – business as usual.
 And we all know that’s just not good enough.
 You may be asking yourself, “What exactly is Business Friendly customer service?”
 We define it as the middle ground between being too cold, impersonal and uncaring, and the other extreme of being too familiar.
 I’m sure we’ve all experienced both.
 Here are five points to help you deliver Business Friendly customer service.
 Every Call is Unique – Don’t Become Desensitized: The customer interaction you perform at the end of the day

-Questioning techniques are an integral component to providing great customer service.
+Effective questioning techniques are an integral component to providing great customer service.
 Sometimes you ask open-ended questions to get more information but you only get part of the information you need.
 That’s when you use a probing question.
 A probing question is a form of an open-ended question but it’s a follow up and it’s not as broad.
 Probing questions will help you nail down specifics so you’re able to get your customer the help they need.
-Share this complimentary training lesson with your staff: This module is one of hundreds included with ServiceSkills.com, America’s favorite communication learning platform.
-To learn
+We invite you to share this complimentary micro lesson with your team: This module is one of hundreds included with ServiceSkills.com, America’s favorite

 The goal of every customer interaction is to have a positive outcome, keep the customer’s business and have them tell others about their great experience.
 As a customer facing team member, you’re the front line in that regard.
 You can have a positive effect on the frame of mind of each customer and the eventual success of the transaction.
 Influence is part of leadership ability and leadership skills are stepping stones in any career path.
 Smart companies encourage career development and smart employees jump on a chance to learn.
 Customer service professionals who master the art of influence are going